 - The data needed for GRM is typically readily available to investors, unlike other metrics that require estimation or research.

-- It can also help monitor changes in property value based on the changes in gross rents.
+- It can also be helpful in monitoring changes in property value based on the changes in gross rents.
 You can monitor this factor over time.

-- It is an ideal screening tool that allows you to determine if you should go deeper.
+- It is an ideal screening tool overall which allows you to determine if you should go deeper.

 - It focuses on the income the property will generate rather than the price of the property.